Change Settings and Preferences in the Representative Console

 Set the default quality and size for a screen sharing session.
 When screen sharing starts, you can automatically enter full screen mode, which in turn can automatically collapse the chat bar.

-For easier access to screenshots you capture from the representative console, set the default directory where you will save your console-captured remote screenshots.
+For easier access to screenshots you capture from the console, set the default directory where you will save your console-captured remote screenshots.

 When you show your screen to a customer during a session, you can choose to leave the representative console open or to minimize it to your taskbar.